If S Glyceraldehyde Has A Specific Rotation Of

 3. Atomic Number of Neighboring Atoms: If the atoms directly bonded to the chiral center are the same, we move to the next atoms in the chain, comparing their atomic numbers until a difference is found.

 4. Multiple Bonds: Multiple bonds are treated as if they are multiple single bonds to the same atom.
-For example, a double bond to oxygen is treated as two single bonds to oxygen.
+Take this: a double bond to oxygen is treated as two single bonds to oxygen.

 Applying these rules to glyceraldehyde: